 Introduction to contemporary electronic tools supporting translation.
-The aim of the module is to help students develop skills in the use of electronic dictionaries, corpora of texts and linguistic tools, become familiar with terminology research and online documentation, translation memory systems, and explore the issues posed by automatic translation.
+The aim of the module is to develop skills in using electronic dictionaries, corpora, and linguistic tools, familiarize students with terminology research and documentation on the Internet, as well as with translation memory systems and issues related to machine translation.

 Attendance is mandatory.